-This bill amends existing laws regarding child care licensing by allowing the child care licensing unit of the Department of Health and Human Services to directly access an applicant's criminal history from the state police.
-The bill specifies that the state police will conduct a criminal history report, replacing the term "background investigation" with "criminal history report."
-Additionally, the report will include confidential criminal history record information and will indicate if the individual is registered on the National Sex Offender Registry.
-The department is required to maintain the confidentiality of all received criminal history records.
+This bill amends existing laws regarding the child care licensing unit of the Department of Health and Human Services by allowing direct access to an applicant's criminal history and record information from the state police.
+The bill specifies that the division of state police will conduct a criminal history report, replacing the term "background investigation" with "criminal history report."
+Additionally, it mandates that the department receive a report of the applicant's criminal history, including confidential information, and maintain the confidentiality of all records received.
+The bill also introduces new language regarding individuals who have been charged or convicted of specific serious offenses, which will be considered in determining eligibility for employment in child care settings.

 Statutes affected: Introduced: 170-E:7